How to Convert Numbers to Text in Excel?

 Now, let us see some examples where you can convert numbers to text in Excel.

-Suppose you have the start and end timings of different sessions going to be held in the upcoming workshop organised by your company as shown below.
-You are supposed to merge the two time creating a range (time duration).
+Suppose you have the start and end timings of different sessions going to be held in the upcoming workshop organized by your company as shown below.
+You are supposed to merge the two times creating a range (time duration).